mdecicco/vitaxmb/README.md

 `make us` Only sends compiled shaders to the device (from `/build`)

 `make uc` Only sends config files to the device (from `/resources/config`)

+# Debugging

+Run `make m` after updating any files necessary and then open the application on your device.
+This probably only works on linux or OS X, I'm not sure if the command used for monitoring the Vita exists on windows.

 # Thanks to:
 xerpi - libvita2d, gxmfun (reference material)